Given current economic conditions, you may be faced with tax questions surrounding a job loss and unemployment issues. Here are some answers:

 Q: What if my employer went out of business or into bankruptcy?

-A: Your employer must provide you with a 2013 W-2 Form showing your wages and withholdings by January 31, 2014.
+A: Your employer must provide you with a W-2 Form showing your wages and withholdings by February 1 (the exact date may vary in a given tax year).
 You should keep up-to-date records or pay stubs until you receive your Form W-2.
 If your employer or its representatives fail to provide you with a Form W-2, contact the IRS.
 They can help by providing you with a substitute Form W-2.
 If your employer liquidated your 401(k) plan, you have 60 days to roll it over into another qualified retirement plan or IRA.

-If you have experienced a job loss and have questions, please call us.
+If you have experienced a job loss and have questions, please call.
 You need to be prepared for the tax consequences.